-Vladislav Verkhusha received his MS in biophysics from the Moscow University of Physics and Technology and PhD in chemical kinetics and catalysis from the Moscow State University, Russia.
+Vladislav Verkhusha has received his M.Sc. in biophysics from the Moscow University of Physics and Technology and Ph.D. in chemical kinetics and catalysis from the Moscow State University, Russia.
 He obtained his postdoctoral training in the Osaka Bioscience Institute, Japan, and later worked as a research scientist in research centers of the governmental Japan Science and Technology Corporation.
-In 2002 he was appointed as an assistant professor at the University of Colorado, and later he became an associate professor (2006) and a professor (2011) at the Albert Einstein College of Medicine in New York, USA.
-Since 2012 he also holds a professor position and heads a laboratory in the University of Helsinki, Finland.
-His research interests include engineering of fluorescent proteins, biosensors and optogenetic tools, design of molecular evolution approaches, and development of super-resolution and deep-tissue imaging technologies.
+In 2002 he was appointed as an assistant professor at the University of Colorado and later has become an associate professor (2006) and a professor (2011) at the Albert Einstein College of Medicine in New York, USA.
+In 2012 he was awarded a Finnish Distinguished Professor position and started his laboratory at the University of Helsinki.
+His research has been funded by several grants from the Academy of Finland and by the EU FP7 Advanced grant.
+His research interests include engineering of fluorescent proteins, neuronal biosensors and optogenetic tools, design of molecular evolution approaches, and development of super-resolution and deep-tissue imaging technologies.

 Anna Leopold obtained her MSc in microbial physiology from the Moscow State University, Russia, in 2009, under the supervision of Professor Vladimir Baklaushev.
 In 2012, she completed her PhD thesis in biochemistry at the Pirogov Research Medical University, Russia, under the supervision of Professor Vladimir Chekhonin.
 The main topic of her MS and PhD studies was engineering of recombinant vascular endothelial growth factors and their recombinant receptors.
 In 2014 she joined the laboratory of Professor Vladislav Verkhusha at the University of Helsinki, Finland, as a postdoc.
 Her current research interests consist of engineering of optogenetic tools including optically regulated kinases.